 By Hannah McKay (I asked my daughter Hannah to write an essay about what she’s learned so far as a beginning crocheter; little did I know it has affected her so deeply and she’s learned something about life along the way.)

+I’m a planner.
 I always have been.
 I love calendars and I love lists and I love planning parties and vacations.
 It probably stems from anxiety–I tend to have an irrational need to constantly know the future.
 I hate not knowing what’s going to happen next.
 And I guess by always having a plan it makes the future seem a little less scary.

 I never planned on being infertile.
 I met my husband in college and a year after we were married we decided we wanted to start our family.
 We were excited at the prospect of becoming parents, especially as several of our friends were starting to have kids.
 A year went by and nothing happened, but neither of us were too worried about it since we hadn’t been trying that hard and were in the process of moving across the country so my husband could start medical school.
 Right after we moved I got a job I wasn’t particularly excited about, but I thought it would keep me busy and help us earn money while we were waiting to get pregnant.
 I was sure I would only be working there a few months before I’d quit to stay home with my new baby.